pR0Ps/strava-tokengen/README.md

 - On first run it will create a default config file and exit.
 - Open the config file and change the options as required.
 - Run `strava-tokengen` with a completed config and visit the site it serves in a browser.
-- Fill in the client id and client secret for your API application and choose the permissions the generated token will have.
+- Fill in the client id and client secret for your API application.
-- Click the "connect with Strava" button to generate an API token.
+- Click the "connect with Strava" button to start the authorization flow.
+- On Strava, choose your required scopes and authorize the application.
-- Use the API token to access the [Strava API] from any other applications.
+- Use the API refresh token to access the [Strava API] from any other applications.

 Licence